In the Beginning

 The End of Savage///Circuits

 While living in my RV I rarely had internet access.
-I was nearly impossible to keep up with anything online and when my domain expired, a squatter snatched it up and held it hostage for $500.00, which I did not have at the time.
+It was nearly impossible to keep up with anything online and when my domain expired, a squatter snatched it up and held it hostage for $500.00, which I did not have at the time.
 What’s worse is that Bluehost had already shut down access to my three websites saying they were infected with malware.
-They wanted me to pay $30 / month to keep them clean.
-Extortion.
-I had already lost everything I owned.
-Now I lost my digital property as well.
-I gave up.
+They wanted me to pay $30 / month per site to keep them clean.
+Extortion!

 The New Savage///Circuits